chenyuzhao98/automation/README.md

 # Automation
 The purpose of this project is to use regular expression and the sed function to automate the process of adjusting variables.
-Please refer to netlist.log as template file for the following test cases
+Please refer to targetfile.txt as template file for the following test cases

 #### Case1: changing the 2nd argument using comma "," as seperator, manually adding the double quotation marks around 'second!'
 ###### Before: